 Packing reams of cards, mounds of tokens, a chunky rulebook, and over 100 miniatures, Rebellion can appear intimidating.
 This is no Risk, and you’ll likely have to refresh your understanding of its rules throughout your first game.
 But its rhythm of play is fantastic.
 Recreating the cinematic moments of the Star Wars franchise – as vast squadrons of starfighters battle in space, or legions of Stormtroopers invade a rebel stronghold – its asymmetry inspires moments of pure joy.

-Build your very own medieval princedom in The Castles of Burgundy, a dice-rolling tile game full of colourful tokens and French aristocracy.
+This dice-rolling tile board game has you build your very own medieval princedom, full of colorful tokens and French aristocracy.
 You’ll be looking to expand your settlement by picking up tiles from a central pool.
 But you can’t just go adding fields, castles, and taverns haphazardly.
 Each building is numbered, and only buildable after scoring the required dice roll that turn.

 Selling itself on its mix of luck and strategy, The Castles of Burgundy does a fantastic job of randomly determining your action options, before handing you the reins to make the best of the situation.
 Study the options at your disposal to make solid judgements on how best to go forward, and curse yourself later for missing something of vital importance.